 As affirmed by the IIBA, Agnico Eagle is committed to maximizing Inuit employment.
 Broadly, these commitments include priority to Inuit candidates when Inuit and non-Inuit candidates have similar skills, recognizing Inuit skills and experience equivalencies where appropriate, identifying jobs where formal educational requirements can be adjusted, hiring of Nunavut Inuit living in the Kitikmeot region before other groups, implementing employment policies to engage Inuit who do not have the education normally required for work at the Project, and employing Inuit college and university students as summer students.
+By prioritizing Inuit employment, Agnico Eagle contributes to the economic base of communities in the region, enabling Inuit employees to support the well-being of their families and the economic stability of their communities.
+This reflects the ISV Pijitsirniq-serving and providing for family and community-and addresses historical trends of mining benefits flowing predominantly south, rather than benefiting local communities.
+This commitment strengthens the economic foundation from which Inuit families can support and sustain themselves.

 Since 2020, Agnico Eagle has been participating in a regional initiative entitled Supporting Kitikmeot Inuit Workforce Readiness and Success in the Major Projects Sector, sponsored by KC and the KIA.
 The initiative has involved engagement with employers and other organizations in the region to develop an understanding of the conditions that hinder and support Inuit from early education to entering the workforce.
 Through this engagement, several underlying barriers to Inuit employment were acknowledged, including limited access to appropriate housing, health services, childcare, and post-secondary education.
-Attaining the skills required to participate in skilled positions often necessitates travel to the South, which is costly and can be logistically challenging (particularly for families).
-Similarly, the opportunity to take and pass the trades entrance exams can be a barrier to prospective apprentices, as pre-trades courses and entrance exams are typically conducted in Rankin Inlet.
+Attaining the skills required to participate in skilled positions often necessitates travel to the South, which is costly and can be logistically challenging, particularly for families.
+Similarly, the opportunity to take and pass the trades entrance exams can be a barrier to prospective apprentices, as pre-trades courses and entrance exams are typically conducted in Rankin Inlet, which is outside of the Kitikmeot region.

-Agnico Eagle continues to engage with the KIA, the SEMWG and the Kitikmeot SEMC to collectively address longstanding and complex barriers to employment.
-Agnico Eagle also supports the Kitikmeot Inuit Workforce Readiness and Success initiative, in partnership with other employers and employment influencers, such as KC, GN Department of Family Services, Nunavut Arctic College, Kitikmeot Community Futures Inc., and the Kitikmeot Chamber of Mines, among others.
+Agnico Eagle continues to engage with the KIA, the SEMWG, and the Kitikmeot SEMC to collectively address longstanding and complex barriers to employment.
+Agnico Eagle also supports the Kitikmeot Inuit Workforce Readiness and Success initiative, in partnership with other employers and employment influencers, such as KC, GN Department of Family Services, Nunavut